Where Danger Lives

-Where Danger Lives is a 1950 film noir thriller directed by John Farrow and starring Robert Mitchum, Faith Domergue and Claude Rains.
+Where Danger Lives is a 1950 American film noir thriller directed by John Farrow and starring Robert Mitchum, Faith Domergue and Claude Rains.

 Plot

-Dr. Jeff Cameron (Mitchum) treats a mentally disturbed attempted suicide victim (Domergue).
+Dr. Jeff Cameron treats a mentally disturbed attempted suicide victim.
 She signs herself out of the hospital, but sends a telegram inviting him to meet her.
 To his surprise, he finds she lives in a mansion.
-He breaks a date with his nurse girlfriend, Julie (Maureen O'Sullivan), because he is worried Margo may try to commit suicide again.
+He breaks a date with his nurse girlfriend Julie because he is worried Margo may try to commit suicide again.

-The doctor falls in love with Margo and they begin seeing one another.
-Told she is flying to Nassau with her aged father the next day, a tipsy Jeff shows up unannounced and boldly tells Frederick Lannington (Rains) that he is in love with the man's daughter.
+The doctor falls in love with Margo, and they begin to see one another.
+Told she is flying to Nassau with her aged father the next day, a tipsy Jeff shows up unannounced and boldly tells Frederick Lannington that he is in love with the man's daughter.
 Lannington informs him that Margo is his wife.
 A stunned Jeff leaves despite Margo's pleas.
 When he hears a scream, he returns and finds her holding an earring ripped from her ear.
-The naïve Jeff decides to get involved in the domestic dispute.
+Jeff decides to get involved in the domestic dispute.
 Lannington beats Jeff with a fireplace poker.
-In the ensuing struggle, Lannington is knocked down and strikes his head on the floor and falls unconscious.
+In the ensuing struggle, Lannington is knocked down, strikes his head on the floor and falls unconscious.
 Dazed, Jeff goes to the bathroom; when he returns, he finds the man dead.

 Jeff wants to call the police, but Margo insists they would believe it was murder.
 Capitalizing on the fact that Jeff's judgment is impaired by his injuries and naïvety, she persuades him to run away with her.
 They first try to use the airline tickets, but spot policemen at the ticket desk.
 They decide to drive to Mexico instead, taking the precaution of trading in Margo's convertible for a pickup truck provided by larcenous used car salesman "Honest Hal".
 Jeff diagnoses his continuing headaches and mental fog as a concussion, warning Margo that it will lead to first paralysis of the extremities, followed by a coma within 24 to 48 hours.